1712n/hygge-website/content/growing/onboarding.md

 The first few months are crucial to the success of the new hire.
 The newcomer will either buy in by investing their time and attention or treat the company as a paycheck printer, working hard enough not to get fired.

-{{< youtube j_1lIFRdnhA >}}

-[Buddy](https://hygge.work/growing/buddy-guidelines/) helps to make onboarding experience engaging, yet well-organized and structured.
+[Buddies](https://hygge.work/growing/buddy-guidelines/) help to make onboarding experience engaging, yet well-organized and structured.
 Work-related information, served in tiny bits in the issue-tracker, facilitates the smooth transition to work culture of a Hygge company.

 ## Teams